-\myparagraph{Solution} Based on these insights, we propose \underline{R}egularized \underline{G}raph \underline{VQ} (RGVQ), a novel framework that integrates graph topology and feature similarity as explicit regularization signals to enhance codebook utilization.
+Based on these insights, we propose \textbf{Regularized Graph Vector Quantization (RGVQ)}, a novel framework that integrates graph topology and feature similarity as explicit regularization signals to enhance codebook utilization.
 First, to break the self-reinforcing loops, RGVQ adopts the Gumbel-Softmax reparameterization to relax hard assignments into differentiable probability distributions, enabling the gradients to flow not only to the most likely codewords but also to the less probable candidates.
-Second, RGVQ leverages graph topology and feature similarity to regularize token assignment distributions, explicitly penalizing token co-assignments induced by graph redundancy.
+Second, RGVQ leverages graph topology and feature similarity to regularize token assignment distributions, explicitly penalizing overly concentrated token utilization induced by graph redundancy.
 This regularization encourages nodes with similar features and local structures to share token distributions, while discouraging similar assignment among unrelated nodes.

-In summary, our main contributions can be briefed as follows. \begin{itemize} \item To the best of our knowledge, this is the first study to systematically investigate the problem of codebook collapse in graph data, a fundamental but underexplored challenge in discrete graph token learning. \item We conduct an empirical study on codebook collapse in Graph VQ and provide a theoretical analysis of its root causes from both data and optimization perspectives. \item We propose RGVQ, a novel framework that effectively addresses early token co-assignment bias by structure-aware regularization and disrupts the self-reinforcing dynamics in VQ training via stochastic quantization. \item We perform comprehensive experiments on state-of-the-art (SOTA) Graph VQ backbones, demonstrating that our proposed method improves codebook utilization and serves as a general solution for graph token learning. \end{itemize}
+Our contributions can be summarized as follows. \begin{itemize} \item To the best of our knowledge, we provide a systematic empirical study of codebook collapse on graphs, benchmarking mitigation strategies from other domains and revealing collapse as a fundamental bottleneck in discrete graph token learning. \item We provide a collapse diagnosis from data and optimization perspectives, and identify that collapse is associated with graph redundancy and hard-assignment in deterministic VQs. \item We propose RGVQ to address graph data redundancy by structure-aware regularization and disrupts the self-reinforcing dynamics via stochastic quantization. \item We perform comprehensive experiments on state-of-the-art (SOTA) Graph VQ backbones, demonstrating that our proposed method improves codebook utilization and downstream performance, and serves as a flexible plug-in for learning graph tokens. \end{itemize}